03 Jan 4 Tips To Make Your 2023 New Year’s Resolutions Stick

 Buying new workout clothes and gear will make you feel good when you head to the gym.
 A new healthy cookbook might be the ticket to getting you motivated to trying more healthy meals.
 A stainless steel reusable water bottle will be a good reminder to drink more water throughout the day.
 And a powerful budgeting app can help you stay on track with your new saving goals.
 You can also consider taking a class or joining a club to achieve your goals of learning something new.

-Here are some additional tips and resources for some of the most common New Year’s resolutions.
+Here are some additional tips and resources for some of the most popular and common New Year’s resolutions.

 1. Get More Exercise

 Start by finding simple ways to get more movement throughout the day, like taking the stairs, parking your car further away or walking on your lunch, instead of mindlessly scrolling through social media.
 Invest in workout clothes and gear that will make you feel good.
 And schedule your workouts just like you would any other important appointment.